rscherrer/speciome/README.md

 # speciome

-This repo hosts the code for a simulation of a speciation event with a complex genetic architecture.
+Simulation program for evolutionary biologists to study the dynamics of speciation with a complex genetic architectures.

+## Build

+Under construction.

 ## About